capythulhu/nyancat/README.md

 </p>

 # Welcome to nyancat!
-**nyancat** is a C library that allows you to *simulate a quantum processor* and easily *write machine code for it!*
+**nyancat Algorithm Runner** is a C library that allows you to *simulate a quantum processor* and easily *write machine code for it!*

-The latest stable version available is [**nyancat H**](https://github.com/thzoid/nyancat/releases).
+The latest stable version available for the [nyancat Algorithm Runner (nAR)](https://github.com/thzoid/nyancat/releases) supports **nyancat H**.
 You can download this and previous versions on the "Releases" tab.

 You can either run simple isolated quantum algorithms with `nyancat.exe` or integrate many algorithms into a C project and make more complete computations.